devthat/zipencrypt/README.rst

 encryption for zipfiles.
 It is meant as a drop-in replacement for zipfile from the standard lib and provides the counterpart to the decryption implemented there.
+It is implemented in pure python and does not rely on any 3rd party libraries.

 Installation
 ------------